-Getting vaccinated for HPV is definitely still a good idea for you.
+Getting the HVP vaccine is definitely still a good idea for you.
 That's because there are different types of HPV — some that cause warts, and others that cause cancer.
-Even if you have already been infected with the type of HPV that causes genital warts, you can still protect yourself against the types that can cause cancer, since you may not be infected yet.
+Even if you have already been infected with the type of HPV that causes genital warts, you can still protect yourself against the types that can cause cancer since you may not be infected with those types yet.

-Your being vaccinated will not protect your partner from getting HPV.
+If you get vaccinated now, it won't protect your partner, though.
 But your partner can be vaccinated too.
 Both guys and girls should be vaccinated against HPV to help prevent the spread of the disease.

 *Names have been changed to protect user privacy.

 |Planned Parenthood Info for Teens This site from the Planned Parenthood Federation of America has information on relationships and sexual health for teens.|

 |CDC: Pre-teen and Teen Vaccines CDC site provides materials in English and Spanish for parents, teens, pre-teens, and health care providers about vaccines and the diseases they prevent.|

 |GYT - Get Yourself Talking and Get Yourself Tested This media campaign designed to get young people to talk with their health care providers and partners about the importance of getting tested for sexually transmitted diseases.|